flatcar-archive/flatcar-docs/docs/setup/releases/update-strategies.md

 We realize that each Flatcar Container Linux cluster has a unique tolerance for risk and the operational needs of your applications are complex.
 In order to meet everyone's needs, there are different update/reboot strategies that we have developed.

+This document is about the update client and how it consumes the updates when they get available.
+The public update server makes the new releases available as soon as they get published.
+To control this part of the update rollout, look at the different [public update channels and how you can run your own update server](../switching-channels/).

 It's important to note that updates are always downloaded to the passive partition when they become available (see further below for disabling automatic updates).
 A reboot is the last step of the update, where the active and passive partitions are swapped ([rollback instructions][rollback]).

 The reboot is done by the reboot manager, by default this is the `locksmithd.service` included on the image.